mcgrof/msst-s3/README.md

 ### Prerequisites

 - Python 3.8 or higher
-- Access to one or more S3-compatible endpoints
+- Access to one or more S3-compatible endpoints (or use local MinIO)
 - S3 credentials (access key and secret key)

 ### Installation